 ROUNDUP: Big offense leads Knights to WIC victory at Greencastle

 Apr.
-10—Northview exploded for 13 runs Tuesday as the Knights won their Western Indiana Conference high school opener 13-1 at Greencastle.
+9—Northview exploded for 13 runs Tuesday as the Knights won their Western Indiana Conference high school opener 13-1 at Greencastle.

 Issac Rissler was 3 for 3 with a double, Peyton Lear 3 for 4, winning pitcher Caden Schrader 2 for 3 with a double and Javi Higham 2 for 5 for the Knights, now 2-2 overall and 1-0 in the WIC.